hoodiemoder/gleaming/code-of-conduct.md

 ## 🌸 Ouw Pwedge 🌸

-We as cute people (everyone) pledge to make participation in our cute place a harassment-free experience for everyone, regardless of anything.
+We as cute people (everyone) pledge to make participation in our cute place a harassment-free experience for everyone, regardless of any reason.

-We pledge to be and interact in ways that contribute to an open, welcoming, diverse, inclusive and positive cute place.
+We pledge to behave and interact in ways that contribute to an open, welcoming, diverse, inclusive, positive and cute place.

 ## 🌸 Ouw Stwandards 🌸

-Examples of behavior that contributes to a cute and happy environment for our cute place include:
+Examples of behavior that contributes to a cute and happy environment for our cute place includes:

 * Be cute!
 * Think in a bigger scale
 * Being empathetic and kind to everyone
 * Giving and gracefully accepting constructive feedback
 * Being respectful of all opinions, viewpoints and experiences
-* Taking responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Taking responsibility and apologizing to those affected by our mistakes, and learning from it

 Examples of unacceptable behavior include:

 * Public or private harassment
-* Using sexualized language or imagery, and sexual attention or advances of any kind
+* Using sexualized language or imagery, and sexual attention or advances
-* Being evil, trolling, insulting or derogatory comments, and personal or attacks of any kind
+* Being evil, insulting or derogatory comments, and personal or attacks of any kind
-* Other conduct which could reasonably be considered not cute and
+* Other conduct which could reasonably be considered not cute and inappropriate
-* inappropriate in a professional setting
-* Publishing others' private information, such as a physical address
-*  or contact information without their explicit permission
+* Publishing others' private information without their explicit permission

 ## 🌸 Enfworcement Wespwonsibiwities 🌸